Runs entirely on your Mac · notarized by Apple

 Qwen3.5-397B-A17B · V9 paged

-Pro Largest local tier · 397B MoE on high-end Macs · only on Pro or Founders 209 GB disk · 64 GB min, 128 GB recommended Trophy tier — capability over speed
+Pro Largest local tier · 397B MoE on high-end Macs.
+Slow on purpose-built hardware: 1.59 tok/s measured at the shipped K=20 setting on an M1 Ultra, 60–90s to first token on 64 GB.
+Use Core or Code for everyday work.
+209 GB disk · 64 GB min, 128 GB recommended For depth, not for speed

 Outlier Vision